CONTRACT AND POLICY

 It has been made clear to you that your mentor will not be involved in evaluating you in any way.
 A successful mentorship must be based on trust and confidentiality.

 You (in consultation with your mentor) have filled out the NTIP Strategy Form, being sure to cover only one or two key areas to focus on this year.
-Samples of completed forms are available on the OSSTF web site.
-The strategies are yours, not dictated by the principal.
+Remember that the strategies are meant to be your own, not those laid out by other individuals.
+Sample forms can be found here.

 The contents of the NTIP Strategy Form should not be a topic of discussion at any meeting related to the performance appraisal.